bglarkin/tgr_fun/fungal_ecology.md

     ## NULL...7        diver NA        NA        24   26.30731        NA           NA      NA
     ## field_type...8  diver  2  8.647118        22   17.66019  5.872076 9.046193e-03 0.01206

-write up for all of them: example: Field type strongly affected Glomeraceae biomass (ANOVA: F(2, 22) = 23.50, pAdj \< 0.001) “We controlled multiplicity at two levels: (i) BH FDR across the four family-level omnibus tests (field type effect), and (ii) Tukey-adjusted pairwise comparisons of field types within any model proceeding to post-hoc analysis.
-Estimated marginal means (on the response scale for GLMs) were obtained via emmeans.”
-Omnibus: “For each AMF family, we fit a Gamma GLM with log link predicting abundance by field type.
-We controlled the false discovery rate across the four family-level tests using Benjamini–Hochberg (BH).”
-Pairwise: “Within models showing a field-type effect, we compared estimated marginal means with Tukey adjustment for all pairwise contrasts (emmeans).

 ## Indicator species analysis

 ``` r